jvelasc25/documentation-test/docs/solutions/reference-designs/ad-bmse2e3w-sl/index.rst

 AD-BMSE2E3W-SL User Guide
 ===========================

+A concise version of this document is available in portable document format.
+Click on the file below to download:

+..
+ADMONITION:: Download

+   `AD-BMSE2E3W-SL QuickStart Guide (pdf) <AD-BMSE2E3W-SL-UG-2245.pdf>`_

 Overview
 ----------

 The AD-BMSE2E3W-SL is a BMS reference design for light electric vehicles (LEVs).
-With a voltage range of 72 V to 96 V, this solution is suitable for electric 2-wheeler and 3-wheeler vehicles with high current capacity ranging up to 100 A. ​
+With a voltage range of 72 V to 96 V, this solution is suitable for electric 2-wheeler and 3-wheeler vehicles with high current capacity ranging up to 100 A.

 This single-board system utilizes the best-in-class ADBMS6830 cell monitoring chip that is capable of monitoring up to 2x 16-channel.
-This board also features battery pack monitoring using the ADBMS2950. ​The ADBMS6822 dual isoSPI transceiver provides a built-in 2-wire reversible isoSPI connection, which simplifies the communication of BMS parts in a daisy chain configuration before sending the data to SPI lines in the microcontroller. ​
+This board also features battery pack monitoring using the ADBMS2950.
+The ADBMS6822 dual isoSPI transceiver provides a built-in 2-wire reversible isoSPI connection, which simplifies the communication of BMS parts in a daisy chain configuration before sending the data to SPI lines in the microcontroller.

 The on-board MAX32690 MCU, when loaded with the firmware, can perform BMS measurements such as cell voltage (average and filtered), and pack voltage and pack current measurement.
 The board also has a charge, pre-charge, and discharge mode that can be controlled by the ADBMS2950 pack monitor chip.